Theodo-UK/nestjs-admin/docs/custom-authentication.md

 const CoreModule = AdminCoreModuleFactory.createAdminCoreModule({})
 const AuthModule = AdminAuthModuleFactory.createAdminAuthModule({
-  adminCoreModule: CoreModule, // what core module are you authenticating
+  adminCoreModule: CoreModule, // what admin module are you configuring authentication for
-  credentialValidator: adminCredentialValidator, // how do you validate credentials })
+  credentialValidator: adminCredentialValidator, // how do you validate credentials
+  imports: [TypeOrmModule.forFeature([User])], // what modules export the dependencies of the credentialValidator available
+  providers: [], // additional providers that will be instanciated and exported by the AdminAuthModuleFactory })

 @Module({